pyeventsourcing/eventsourcing/docs/topics/contributing.rst

 This library has a `Makefile` to help with development.
 You can read more about the `GNU make`_ utility in `this article`_.
-There are commands to install Python dependencies into a virtual Python environment, to start and stop databases, to run the test suite, to build the docs, and for code linting.
-The actual code of the commands described below can be easily found in ``Makefile`` at the root of this project.
+There are commands to install Python dependencies into a virtual Python environment, to build containers for the databases, to start and stop databases, to run the test suite, to build the docs, to reformat code, and for static type checking and linting.
+The actual code of the commands described below can be easily found in ``Makefile`` at the root of the project repository.

 .. _GNU make: https://www.gnu.org/software/make/
 .. _this article: https://opensource.com/article/18/8/what-how-makefile